-Fundraising can actually be a herculean task, especially in the beginning when your venture may need funding for more than a couple of rounds.
+Startup funding can actually be a herculean task, especially in the beginning when your venture may need funding for more than a couple of rounds.
 Unless you consistently make profits for a good six to seven months, it’s hard to deal with payoffs, operations and other utilities without having sufficient cash flow.
 This is when funding helps you in operating smoothly and successfully.

-7 Ways to fund-start your venture:
+Startup Funding: 7 Ways to fund-start your venture

 At the very nascent stage of your startup, the first on your to-do list is looking for angel investors.
 These investors are the first few people who will listen to your pitch.
 On foreseeing a promising association, they will also invest in the idea.
 Angel investors do not invest a very big amount but they also don’t get into the technicalities of the venture.

 As the name suggests, venture capitalists are investors who lend money only upon liking a business model and after contemplating prospects.
 Usually, venture capitalists invest in a lump sum and are known for expecting high returns.

 As you know every industry today has programmes called business incubators to assist startups with proper financing and training. when they are merely starting out.
 The programmes consist of industry experts serving as mentors-cum-investors to help entrepreneurs understand the current growth trends.

 What could be better than your own family or friends investing money in your idea.
-This in fact is said to be one of the safest and the most reliable ways of all the other fundings as the one lending you the money knows you enough to put their trust in you.
+This, in fact, is said to be one of the safest and the most reliable ways of all the other fundings as the one lending you the money knows you enough to put their trust in you.
 Besides, you always have them by your side.

 A very popular type of fundraising, crowdfunding is opted by a number of startups today.
 Certain websites are dedicated to collecting investments from a host of investors just so they can help budding startups in setting up their business.

 There are millions of micro-financing firms offering both secured and unsecured working capital loans.
 The only disadvantage is that they come with higher interest rates.

 All that being said, every entrepreneur should envisage the pros and cons of their idea before they lay it on the ground.
 A good funding will help a startup go a long way without losing balance.